 If doing as an overnighter you can put-in above the “Ox-bow” section which adds an hour of Class II paddling.
 Or you can start at the bridge.

-From Kuripapango the river flows down a narrow rocky gorge, containing numerous Class II to III rapids for the first 10 km or so.
+From Kuripapango the river flows down a narrow rocky gorge, containing numerous Class II to II+ rapids for the first 10 km or so.
 This section of the river is through manuka scrub and steep dry greywacke country with abundant slips.
 It has a distinct feel to the upper gorge and the march of wilding pines is in evidence (pull a few out whilst you’re passing through).
-After a couple of good camp sites the river enters a 9 km rocky Class III gorge.
+This upper section is a really fun warm up for what’s ahead.

 Below “Barrier Falls” the river eases markedly to Class II to II+ until the Taruarau confluence and then becomes Class I to II.
 It becomes progressively more open before becoming fully braided 5km above the take-out.
 Beware of willows on this section down to the Whanawhana takeout.